 Friction Labs: This may be the first chalk-specific climbing company ever.
 Friction Labs chalk is super expensive, but they claim it works wonders for making your hands grippy (and we know many climbers who swear by the stuff).
 We’ve used it here and there, and it does work fairly well.
 But then again, so does just plain old-fashioned (and much cheaper) chalk.
 We’ll let you decide if it’s worth the steep price tag.

 8. Do I Need a Helmet?

-I can say that in a decade and a half of being involved in the sport, we’ve never seen anyone wear a helmet while climbing indoors.
-That said, I can’t help but wonder if this will eventually change.
-The fact is, you can definitely hit your head in a climbing gym, particularly lead climbing.
-If you take a lead fall with your leg behind the rope, the rope can pull tight under your leg and flip you upside down.
-Your head could definitely smash into the modular holds, and that could cause some big problems.
+In a decade and a half of being involved in the sport, we’ve never seen anyone wear a helmet while climbing indoors.
+That said, you can definitely hit your head in a climbing gym, and particularly when lead climbing.
+If you take a lead fall with your leg behind the rope, the rope can flip you upside down, bringing your head in contact with the wall.
 If you aren’t wearing a helmet (which you probably aren’t), be extra careful about your footwork.
-Look out for heel hooks, or other sideways body positions at the top of bouldering walls, especially if there are large holds protruding out underneath you.
+Look out for heel hooks or other sideways body positions at the top of bouldering walls, especially if there are large holds protruding out underneath you.
 And if you prefer to err on the side of caution, we’ve created a comprehensive list of our favorite climbing helmets here.

 9. Proper Gym Etiquette

 Climbing gym etiquette varies from person to person, place to place, and climbing discipline to climbing discipline.
 That said, there are a few old standbys that you can take as good etiquette guidelines: